kryptous060/Box-term/README.md

+Thanks to **aryoda** for consistently reporting valid bugs.
+Appreciate the reports !

 Thank you to everyone who has opened issues, tested builds, or contributed to any of these projects.
 On-device AI is a community effort.

 ---